Animate It Lite, I Can Animate Lite, iMovie

 Is Seeing Believing? lesson from Common Sense Media.
 Click on the link above to access the Yr 5 materials.
 You will need to create a free account with Common Sense Media to use the comprehensive lesson resources.
 This lesson can be support by the Dove Evolution video and the 'Talking to your kids about media and body image tip sheet' - both links can be found above.

-Understand that photographs can be edited digitally and discuss rights and permissions associated with this.
+I can understand that images can be edited digitally and can discuss rights and permissions associated with this.

 Pupils will be creating their own stop-frame or stop-motion animation.
 Opportunity to discuss stop-frame animation examples such as Wallace and Gromitt, Shaun the Sheep, and Morph.
 Look at Morph example above.
 How are these films made?
 Make links to flick book examples, J2Animate or Purple Mash 2Animate.
 In stop-frame animation characters are moved and a photo taken, they are then moved again and another photo taken.
 When all the photos are shown one after another the viewer observes movement.
 Demonstrate to pupils how to take a photo or frame.
 Then to make small changes to an object.
 One suggestion is that pupils get used to animating simple objects like a pen, a pencil sharpener, plasticine or another similar object that doesn't easily fall over.
 Take two photos or frames and then move the object slightly.
 Don’t move the tablet between frames.
 Hold the tablet in place on a stand or tripod if you have one.
 Demonstrate how frames can be deleted or moved, especially if a photo of a hand appears in some of the frame.
 Allow the pupils time to experiment with taking frames and moving an object.
 Show videos to the class and evaluate - “How can we improve these next time?”